-You will normally have an ultrasound done so a doctor can see if the blood is flowing normally through the vein.
+You will normally have an ultrasound done so that a doctor can see if the blood is flowing normally through the vein.
 Some people have an X-ray done instead.
-A dye is injected into the body so a doctor can see the blood flow easier.
+A dye is injected into the body so that a doctor can see the blood flow easier.

 There is a newer treatment available which involves breaking up and removing the clot through the use of a small tube that is guided through the vein.

-After receiving treatment you will need to make some lifestyle adjustments to help you recover and prevent it from coming back.
-It is advised that you walk frequently, try to raise your leg when you are sat and not travel on a plane until your doctor tells you it is safe to do so.
-You should also work towards maintaining a healthy weight, staying active and drinking plenty of fluids in the long term.
+After receiving treatment, you will need to make some lifestyle adjustments to help you recover and prevent it from coming back.
+It is advised that you walk frequently, try to raise your leg when you are sat, and not travel on a plane until your doctor tells you it is safe to do so.
+You should also work towards maintaining a healthy weight, staying active, and drinking plenty of fluids in the long term.

 Specialists that treat deep vein thrombosis are haematologists and vascular surgeons.